feross/funding/README.md

 This is an open source funding experiment! ✨

 Whenever users install open source software, this package will display a message from a company that supports open source.
-Currently, these are [Linode](https://welcome.linode.com/standardjs) and [LogRocket](https://logrocket.com/term).
 The sponsorship pays directly for maintainer time.
 That is, writing new features, fixing bugs, answering user questions, and improving documentation.

 The goal is to make sure that packages are well-maintained now and for the foreseeable future, with regular releases, improved reliability, and timely security patches.
 Healthy open source packages benefit users and maintainers alike.